-(1) A person must not obstruct an administrator in the exercise of a power, unless the person has a reasonable excuse.
+- (1) A person must not obstruct an administrator in the exercise of a power, unless the person has a reasonable excuse. - Maximum penalty-10 penalty units. - (2) If a person has obstructed an administrator and the administrator decides to proceed with the exercise of the power, the administrator must warn the person that-

-- (2) If a person has obstructed an administrator and the administrator decides to proceed with the exercise of the power, the administrator must warn the person that- - (a) it is an offence to obstruct the administrator, unless the person has a reasonable excuse; and - (b) the administrator considers the person's conduct an obstruction. - (3) In this section-
+- (a) it is an offence to obstruct the administrator, unless the person has a reasonable excuse; and - (b) the administrator considers the person's conduct an obstruction. - (3) In this section-